Chicken Florentine Pasta

 Chicken Florentine Pasta is a truly tasty pasta dish is deliciously simple.
 Bonus: it’s packed with nutrition.

-Chicken Florentine Pesto Pasta boasts players like chicken breast, garlic, spinach, and pesto.
+Chicken Florentine Pasta boasts players like chicken breast, garlic, spinach, and pesto.
 It’s one of our favorites when we aren’t enjoying this other Italian favorite, my best chicken piccata recipe.
 We love making easy homemade pesto, which tastes fresh and super delish.
 You’ll love making your own pesto, which also stores well in the fridge.
 I haven’t tried store bought pesto, but it’ll probably work in a pinch.

 This Chicken Florentine pasta dish is light and perfect for keeping up all those healthy New Year resolutions.
 What this dish isn’t light on is flavor.
 It is absolutely savory and yummy.
 My family loves this pasta, and my 3 year old actually chomps away happily at the spinach!
 (Now, if I can get the older siblings to do the same.)